swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 However we decided against this because:

 - We would not be able to easily apply custom syntax highlighting and other editor features for the regex syntax.
-- It would require an `ExpressibleByRegexLiteral` contextual type to be treated as a regex, otherwise it would be defaulted to `String`, which may be undesired.
+- It would require a `Regex` contextual type to be treated as a regex, otherwise it would be defaulted to `String`, which may be undesired.
 - In an overloaded context it may be ambiguous or unclear whether a string literal is meant to be interpreted as a literal string or regex.
 - Regex-specific escape sequences such as `\w` would likely require the use of raw string syntax `#"..."#`, as they are otherwise invalid in a string literal.
 - It wouldn't be compatible with other string literal features such as interpolations.